dokku/dokku/README.md

 ## Requirements

-Assumes Ubuntu 13 x64 right now.
+Assumes Ubuntu 13 or 12.04 x64 right now.
 Ideally have a domain ready to point to your host.
 It's designed for and is probably best to use a fresh VM.
 The bootstrapper will install everything it needs.

 **Note: There are known issues with docker and Ubuntu 13.10 ([1](https://github.com/dotcloud/docker/issues/1300), [2](https://github.com/dotcloud/docker/issues/1906)) - use of 13.04 is recommended until these issues are resolved.**